-Leicester Square is named after the Earl of Leicester’s 17th-century mansion, Leicester House, which was originally situated on the northern edge of the plot.
+Leicester Square was named after the Earl of Leicester’s 17th-century mansion, Leicester House, which was originally situated on the northern edge of the square.

-Leicester Square is one of London’s main entertainment venues.
+Leicester Square is in the heart of London’s West End – the city’s main entertainment district.
 If you visit in the evening, then the place will be buzzing with people in the pubs and clubs and three huge cinemas.

-If you visit on a film première night, then you may even see a few movie stars walking down the red carpet.
+If you’re lucky then they’ll be having a big film première going on, and you might see a few movie stars walking down the red carpet.

-Although the place is usually fit to burst with tourists at night, a visit to the square in the sunshine hours can be a very pleasant affair – this is where Londoners come to eat their lunch and relax in the shady trees of Leicester Square garden.
+Whilst the square is usually fit to burst with the tourists at nighttime, if you visit Leicester Square in the sunshine hours then it can be a very pleasant affair – this is where Londoners come to eat their lunch and relax by the shady trees and fountains.

 > Craig’s review of Leicester Square – “Everybody looks wrecked in the morning but I'm the middle-aged kind of wrecked, where you roll out of bed feeling like you've only had five minutes kip.
 These sleeping kids in Leicester Square are the other type: they look like they're at the tail-end of a long night out that still hasn't ended yet.
 I'm glad I don't have to do that anymore -- I much prefer Leicester S… continued”

 If you enjoy this then try: Chinatown (you can walk it in less than 2 mins); Covent Garden (you can walk it in 7 mins); Piccadilly Circus (you can walk it in 4 mins) and Trafalgar Square (you can walk it in 4 mins).

 |Cinema films in June|